realworldocaml/book/en/imperative-programming.md

 - : int = 2
 ```

-All of these are operations are just ordinary OCaml functions, and
+The above are just ordinary OCaml functions which could be defined as
-could be defined as follows.
+follows.

 ```ocaml
 let ref x = { contents = x }